wearemolecule/elektra/README.md

 * `out_blocks` - *string array* | accepted values include 7x24, 5x16, Wrap, 2x16, 7x8
 * `out_uom` - *string* | Set to `MW` for a megawatt number.
 Default is `mwh`.

-The response from this method is a DataFrame with one column for flow date, and an additional column representing the number of MW, or MWh, in each `out_block`.
+The response from this method is a DataFrame with the following columns:
+* date (i.e., flow date)
+* one column for each `out_block`, representing the number of MW or MWh for each date

 #### Example
 ``` python